scape-ventures/stencil/.github/SECURITY.md

 and may ask for additional information or guidance.

-## Patch Release Process
+## Patch and Release Process

 When the Security Team receives a security vulnerability report, they will assign it to a primary handler.
 This person will coordinate the patch and release process, involving the following steps:

 1. The Security Team will investigate the vulnerability and confirm the problem.
 2. If the issue is not deemed to be a vulnerability, the Security Team will disclose a detailed reason for rejection, and initiate a conversation with the reporter as soon as possible.
 3. Determine the effects and criticality of the vulnerability and determine the affected versions.
 4. If a vulnerability is acknowledged, the effects and criticality and affected versions of the vulnerability are determine.
 5. The timeline for a fix is determined, the Security Team will work on a plan to communicate with the appropriate community members, including identifying mitigating steps that affected users can take to protect themselves until the fix is rolled out.
 6. The Security Team will work on fixing the vulnerability for all releases still under maintenance, and perform internal testing before preparing to roll out the fixes.
 7. Once the fix is confirmed, the Security Team will patch the vulnerability in the next patch or minor release.